 Turnover Savings.
-The Department requests \$141,939 less than enacted from all sources for salaries and benefits, including \$62,338 less from general revenues, \$25,189 less from federal funds, \$30,802 less from other funds and \$23,610 less from restricted receipts.
+The Department requested \$141,939 less than enacted from all sources for salaries and benefits, including \$62,338 less from general revenues, \$25,189 less from federal funds, \$30,802 less from other funds and \$23,610 less from restricted receipts.
 This reflects current staffing levels and projected hiring plans.
-The Governor recommends \$82,565 less than requested from all sources, including \$66,768 less from general revenues from statewide medical benefit savings.
+The Governor recommended \$82,565 less than requested from all sources, including \$66,768 less from general revenues from statewide medical benefit savings.
+The Assembly included an additional \$0.1 million in turnover savings.

 Cost Sharing of Hospital Bankruptcies.
-The Department requests \$29,979 from general revenues not included in the enacted budget to share legal costs related to the bankruptcies of the Landmark and Westerly hospitals.
+The Department requested \$29,979 from general revenues not included in the enacted budget to share legal costs related to the bankruptcies of the Landmark and Westerly hospitals.
 The Division has entered into a Memorandum of Understanding with the Office of Health and Human Services to share 50.0 percent of the cost of legal services relating to the hospital licensing fees owed to the state.
 In FY 2012, the Office of Health and Human Services contracted the law firm Orson and Brusini to represent the state in claims on amounts owed by the hospitals, or amounts owed by the state to the hospitals.
 There have been two agreements signed thus far.
 The first, which covered the period of December 1, 2011 to December 1, 2012, had an estimated cost of \$90,000.
-A second, covering a period between January 1, 2012 and January 1, 2013, is estimated at approximately \$20,000.
+The second, covering a period between January 1, 2012 and January 1, 2013, is estimated at approximately \$20,000.
 Future contracts between the state and the law firm are expected.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly provided an additional \$21,000 to reflect anticipated expenditures.

 All Other Operations.
-The Department requests \$62,996 less than enacted from all sources for all other operations.
+The Department requested \$62,996 less than enacted from all sources for all other operations.
 This includes \$4,300 more from general revenues, \$39,000 less from federal funds, \$28,500 less from other funds and \$204 more from restricted receipts.
 The request reflects a \$35,500 reduction for computer equipment and a \$3,000 increase for leases on copiers.
 In addition, the request includes \$80,123 in software maintenance costs, of which \$29,550 is for a two-year contract for an unprocessed payment in FY 2012.
 The Department's request does not include this funding.
-The Governor recommends \$16,790 more than requested, which reflects shifting medical benefit savings from non-general revenue sources to miscellaneous operating expenses.
+The Governor recommended \$16,790 more than requested, which reflects shifting medical benefit savings from non-general revenue sources to miscellaneous operating expenses.
+The Assembly concurred.